NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/script-runner-guide.rst

 on being on a certain day of the week or month of the year.
 Much of the determination of what the publication maps to may rely on human intervention.

+TODO One approach for dealing with extracting supplements that are specific to certain sequence letters is to add a new spreadsheet column ``sequence_letters`` and the supplement grouping would only select the files for processing if the given set of sequence letters existed in the files in the title code folder.
+This is similar to how ``parent_grouping_with_edition`` works with editions.
+In other words, if the sequence letters have been set in the spreadsheet row and they do exist in the set of files, then process the supplement grouping against the set of files.
+Otherwise, there isn't a match and that supplement grouping is skipped.
+This would likely require an additional rule so that the sequence letters would be used as a filter for processing files.

+TODO The use of ``sequence_letters`` could also be used to determine the ordering of the pages if a non-alphabetical ordering is required.
+This would likely require an additional rule so that ordering would be used.

 ``supplement_grouping``
     The ``title_code`` and ``section_code`` is used to produce a spreadsheet row match.
 This is generally used for publications that are part of a parent publication (for example, a parent publication might have a special section